dmx-systems/dmx-linqa/README.md

 - **Editor** -- create and edit content items, arrange the whiteboard
 - **Member** -- browse whiteboard content, download documents, engage in discussion

-Linqa is an application for the [DMX platform](https://github.com/dmx-systems/dmx-platform).
+Linqa is a web application for the [DMX platform](https://github.com/dmx-systems/dmx-platform).
 Automatic text translation is done by the means of the [DeepL](https://www.deepl.com) service.

 Like the DMX platform, Linqa itself is Open Source software under the GNU AGPL license.

-Linqa is the generalized version and subsequent derivate of the [DMX Zukunftswerk](https://github.com/dmx-systems/dmx-zukunftswerk) customer project.
+Originally Linqa was developed by [DMX Systems](https://dmx.systems), contracted by [Franco-German Forum for the Future](https://df-zukunftswerk.eu), and funded by [public money](https://linqa.eu/fsfe-article-on-linqa/).
+The original version was restricted to German and French.
+Meanwhile the Language aspect is generalized, and adding another language to the current set of 9 is rather easy.

 Linqa website and blog: https://linqa.eu
-Request access to the Linqa demo installation: https://linqa.eu
+Request access to a Linqa demo: https://linqa.eu
 Open tickets and discuss issues: https://github.com/dmx-systems/dmx-linqa/issues
 Get support without opening a ticket: https://forum.dmx.berlin